 - a health service provided, or to be provided to an individual

-- an individuals expressed wishes about the future provision of health services to them
+- an individuals expressed wishes about the future provision of health and wellbeing services to them

 Bethany collects and uses personal information only for the primary purpose of collection, or for the purposes which are directly related to one or more of Bethany’s functions or activities.
 This may include: